jackdreinhardt/AI-Project-1/README.md

 ## Dependencies

 - python (version 3.7.1+).
 It may be possible to run the code in previous versions, however not all functionality is guaranteed.
-See PYTHONURL for dowload instructions if python is not installed.
+See https://www.python.org for dowload instructions if python is not installed.
 - pygame (version 1.9.4+).
 It may be possible to run the code in previous versions, however not all functionality is guaranteed.
 The easiest way to download pygame is using pip, the python package manager.
 The command is as follows
  `pip install pygame`
- If this fails, see PYGAMEURL for specific instructions on how to download the software.
+ If this fails, see https://www.pygame.org/ for specific instructions on how to download the software.

 ## Running the Program